 God is Eternally Just

-Is it reasonable to believe that God sacrificed Jesus to show His love for all humankind?
-A believer sees nothing unholy in God sacrificing His son in favor and love of humans.
-The point which is often overlooked by this proposition is the concept of a Just God who is also Almighty, the Possessor of infinite Mercy and Forgiveness.
+Is it reasonable to believe that God sacrificed Jesus to show His love for humankind?
+A believer sees nothing unholy in God’s sacrifice of His son in favor and love of humans.
+The point which is often overlooked by this proposition is that God is not only eternally Just, He is also Almighty, the Possessor of infinite Mercy and Forgiveness.
 Indeed God is capable of forgiving any sin out of His Mercy.
 God is not in need of shedding blood of an innocent Jesus so that He can grant humans salvation and forgiveness. https://qpeace.net/?p=1004

 Bible preaches individual accountability

 By the same token, if a father kills his own innocent son to express his love and forgiveness for someone else’s sins, would the act of killing be considered as an expression of compassion or forgiveness?
 Rather, by all the ethical standards, the killing will be seen as an injustice and a gruesome way of expressing love.
 After all, if God wants to Forgive the sins of people out of His Love, it is within His Power to just forgive the sinner.
-The following verse in the Bible looks at the sinners in a different way, than how the Christian church approaches salvation and sin.
+It is interesting how Deuteronomy 24:16 looks at the sinner and the innocent in so very different way than the Christian church approaches salvation and sin.

 Deuteronomy 24:16: “Fathers shall not be put to death because of their children, nor shall children be put to death because of their fathers.
 Each one shall be put to death for his own sin.” https://www.biblegateway.com/passage/?search=Deuteronomy+24&version=NIV

 The Quranic theme: God is the most Kind and the most Forgiving